 In the Labradoodles this gene has been brought into the Australian Labradoodle from the merle poodle and or the merle cocker spaniel.
 We have been breeding merles Australian Labradoodles for 20 years and all of our breeding dogs have been full tested since day one.
 We work to breed every dog better than the first, always breeding a healthy well balanced dog with a happy disposition and a non shedding allergy friendly coat .

 Merle Australian Labradoodles

-come in two primary colors
+come in three primary colors

-The two main colors are:
+The three main colors are:

 - Blue merle which is a blue-gray color that is carried over through black

-- Chocolate merle which is a diluted color from chocolate in the Australian Labradoodle breed.
+- Chocolate merle which is a diluted color from chocolate

 In addition, these great dogs are hypo-allergenic and non-shedding, Merle Australian Labradoodles have their characteristically wavy fleece coats, their intelligence, their upbeat nature and their incredibly friendly temperaments.
 As such, it is no surprise that these dogs are fast becoming among the most beloved breeds available.